ConstanceOwl/checklist/README.md

 try to do a checklist app

-test:
+task 1:
+Open an Issue
+Create a Branch: readme-edits
-commit to new branch: readme-edits commit file: README.md
+Make a Commit to new branch: readme-edits commit file: README.md
+Open a Pull Request
+Merge Pull Request
+done